 The Director of Budget and Financial Planning performs all budget development and monitoring, and the short- and long-term planning processes for the college.
 The successful candidate will develop, implement and maintain College-wide budgetary and financial planning policies, processes and procedures.
 The Director of Budget and Financial Planning reports to the VP for Financial Affairs and CFO/Treasurer (VP/CFO), and works closely with the Assistant VP for Financial Affairs (AVP).

 This position does not have any direct reports, and is the sole person responsible for all budget, forecast and financial planning functions.

 Budget and Planning Responsibilities:

 - Oversees the annual budget development and quarterly budget forecast processes.
-This involves working collaboratively with the CFO, AVP, and Budget Managers in departments to establish and manage the annual budget and two forecasts.
+This involves working collaboratively with the VP/CFO, AVP, and Budget Managers in departments to establish and manage the annual budget and two forecasts.

 - Continually monitors adherence to Board-approved budgets.
 Prepares and maintains balanced operating, capital, and cash budgets.

 - Designs, develops and maintains all short- and long-term financial planning models, including alternative scenarios, to support the College’s strategy and mission.

 - Prepares pro-forma financial plans for new programs, new construction, new debt issues, etc, that are under consideration, including the projected impact on financial statements and ratios.

 - Works closely with Cabinet members to identify and analyze various financial and budgetary issues, evaluates budget requests, makes budget recommendations to the AVP and VP/CFO and delivers comprehensive financial analyses to support strategic and financial planning efforts.